 Do you have a dog bite attorney near me?

 Wilt Injury Lawyers has offices in Louisville and Lexington:

 If you are too injured to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Reach out to our experienced Lexington & Louisville dog bite lawyers

-If you or your child suffered serious injury from a dog bite or attack, the Kentucky attorneys at Wilt & Associates want to help.
+If you or your child suffered serious injury from a dog bite or attack, the Kentucky attorneys at Wilt Injury Lawyers want to help.
 We understand dog bite and premises liability law and can help hold the negligent dog owner responsible for your injuries.
 When you’re ready to talk about your claim and the compensation to which you may be entitled, call 502-253-9110 or fill out our contact form to schedule a free consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.